JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 To add a new [webpack loader](https://webpack.js.org/loaders/), for example, add the following to a `.js` file inside the `webpack.config.d`:

-> In this case, the configuration object presented in the `config` global object.
+> In this case, the configuration object presented is the `config` global object.
 You need to modify it in your script.
 >
 {type="note"}